Entity API

 Representations, Content Objects & Generations

-Each asset in Preservica contains one or more representations, such as Preservation or Access etc.
+Each Asset in Preservica contains one or more representations, such as Preservation or Access etc. All Assets have at least one Preservation representation which is created when the Asset is ingested.

 for representation in client.representations(asset):